FAQ

 Yes.
 Nearly two-thirds of Americans believe creating more accurate, trustworthy, accessible sources of news and information would help bring the country together.

-In addition, Fairmind’s specific approach—presenting each side in its strongest form—causes people to develop more nuanced views.
-They may still disagree, but they’re less likely to view the other side as ignorant or malicious.
+In addition, Fairmind’s specific approach—presenting each side in its strongest form, with a range of example viewpoints—helps opponents respect each other’s perspectives.
 This kind of fair-minded disagreement is a productive step away from polarization.

 Is Fairmind’s content for a particular country?

 Our focus is the United States.
-But people from elsewhere can still benefit from seeing the concept.
+But we believe people from elsewhere can still benefit from the concept and content.

 Are you claiming to have the objective view of issues you cover?

 There is no singular objective view.
-In creating a decision guide, subjective choices are inevitable when choosing whether or not to cover an issue, how to frame the issue, which factors are most important to consider, which arguments are strongest, how to articulate the arguments, and so on.
+In creating a fair-minded guide, subjective choices are inevitable—for example, whether or not to cover an issue, how to frame the issue, which factors are most important to consider, which arguments are strongest, how to articulate the arguments, and so on.

-Instead of pursuing the unrealistic goal of singular objectivity, we try to represent each issue in a fair and accurate way, which we subject to a variety of checks and reviews.
+Instead of pursuing the unrealistic goal of singular objectivity, we try to represent each issue in a fair and accurate way.

 Is it even possible for you or anyone to be truly “fair”?